Skip to main content

 Common patterns:

-• bun run webstir -- watch --workspace "$PWD/examples/demos/full"
+• monorepo contributor path: bun run webstir -- watch --workspace "$PWD/examples/demos/full"

-• bun run webstir -- add-route accounts --workspace "$PWD/examples/demos/api"
+• monorepo contributor path: bun run webstir -- add-route accounts --workspace "$PWD/examples/demos/api"

-• bun run webstir -- smoke
+• monorepo contributor path: bun run webstir -- smoke

 Commands